surfer190/fixes/keycloak/keycloak-essential.md

 * Refresh Token - used to obtain a fresh access token

 User logs into application and now has JwT access token.
-JWT - token contains payload
+JWT - token contains payload (Json Web Tokens)
 With that token he can call any token and service will verify the token

 Keycloak has a private key that it uses to sign your token